Last Updated: March 2, 2026

 Day in the Life of a Microsoft CSAM

-A typical day for a Microsoft CSAM balances customer strategy with internal coordination.
-Here’s what it actually looks like:
+A typical day for a Microsoft CSAM balances customer strategy with internal coordination:

 Conduct virtual or on-site meetings with C-level stakeholders to discuss progress, address concerns, and identify expansion opportunities